-We continue to roll out our Clean Futures Plan with the construction of an additional liquefied natural gas (LNG)-fuelled ferry.
-The Salish Heron will join BC Ferries’ fleet in Spring 2022 with service from Swartz Bay to the Southern Gulf Islands of Pender, Saturna, Mayne and Galiano.
-The ferry will be identical to the three Salish Class ferries built for BC Ferries in 2016, with capacity to carry at least 138 vehicles and up to 600 passengers and crew.
+We are excited to continue rolling out our Clean Futures Plan with the construction of another liquefied natural gas (LNG)-fuelled ferry, the Salish Heron..
+The ferry will be identical to the three Salish Class ferries built in 2016, with capacity to carry at least 138 vehicles and up to 600 passengers and crew.
 It will also allow for the retirement of the diesel-fuelled Mayne Queen ferry.

 Built to be clean, quiet and efficientThe Salish Class ferries are built to support our goal to be efficient and environmentally responsible.
 Some key features include: